Mauro-C/Twitter-Personality-Analyzer/README.md

 **Please note** that this is not 100% accurate.
 Users with a low number of posts may not get accurate results.

 This project is written entirely in Javascript and uses the node.js & express.js frameworks.
-It took around 14 hours to complete.
+It took around 14 hours to make.
 I currently have no active server running this, but if you can run this yourself if you have a Twitter and Watson API key.

 I made this tool during the University of Houston CodeRed hackathon on Friday, November 20, 2015.